FahmiBahri/SIEMAzureProject/README.md

 In Microsoft Defender for Cloud, I clicked on 'Environment settings' and then the drop-down button next to my subscription.
 This revealed my LAW, which I then clicked on.
-Here, I can connect services like Microsoft Defender and Microsoft Sentinel to my VM to help collect date for my LAW.
+Here, I can connect services like Microsoft Defender and Microsoft Sentinel to my VM to help collect data for my LAW.